Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: acknowledgements

 \section{acknowledgements}

-The work of M. A. is partially supported by Science, Technology $\&$ Innovation Funding Authority (STDF) under grant number 33495, and the work of K.E. and S.K. is partially supported STDF under grant number 37272.
+The work of M. A. is partially supported by Science, Technology $\&$ Innovation Funding Authority (STDF) under Grant No. 33495, and the work of K. E. and S. K. is partially supported by STDF under Grant No. 37272.